vottini/jsonbp/docs/error.md

 ```

 jsonbp first searchs the working directory for the file **messages.\<language code>.ini**.
-If no such file exists in the working directory, it then searchs for the same file name inside directory **jbp/localization** where jsonbp is installed.
+If no such file exists in the working directory, it then searchs for the same
+file name inside directory **jbp/localization** where jsonbp is installed.

 The messages are rather few and can be easily translated should you want to make your own version.
-They are composed of a prefix (at which level the error happened) plus an explanation of what caused it.
+They are composed of a prefix (signalizing which level the error happened) plus an explanation
+of what caused it.
 The messages are specified in a simple properties (ini) file.

 For example, here's the english version that comes with jsonbp: